-PROFESSIONAL SERVICES - PROGRAM ADMINISTRATION ILLINIOS SOLAR FOR ALL PROGRAM
+PROFESSIONAL SERVICES - PROGRAM ADMINISTRATION Reference Number 22-RFP-01

-Reference Number 23-RFP-01

-The Illinois Power Agency ("Agency" or "State") is issuing this request for proposals ("RFP") seeking qualified and responsible experts or expert firms ("Offerors") to serve as the Program Administrator for the Illinois Solar for All program ("ILSFA").
-A brief background and description of the ILSFA program and the Agency's desired services is set forth below.
+The Illinois Power Agency ("Agency" or "State") is issuing this request for proposals ("RFP") seeking qualified and responsible experts or expert firms ("Offerors") to serve as the Program Administrator for the Adjustable Block Program ("ABP").
+A brief background and description of the ABP and the Agency's desired services is set forth below.
 The Agency welcomes responses from qualified Offerors able and willing to meet the requirements of this RFP.
-Evaluation of responses to this RFP and responses to the prior related Request for Qualifications (23-RFQ-01) will form the basis for selecting an Offeror for a contract award.
-Only proposals from qualified respondents to 23-RFQ-01 shall be considered responsive to this RFP.
+Evaluation of responses to this RFP and responses to the prior related Request for Qualifications (22- RFQ-01) will form the basis for determining the selected Offeror for a contract award.
+Only proposals from qualified respondents to 22-RFQ-01 shall be considered responsive to this RFP.

-Information about the Illinois Solar for All Program and the responsibilities of its Program Administrator(s) can be found in 1-56(b) of the Illinois Power Agency Act (20 ILCS 3855) and in the Agency's 2022 Long-Term Renewable Resources Procurement Plan ("LTRRPP" or "Long-Term Plan").
-The current program website can be found at www.illinoissfa.com.
+Information about the Adjustable Block Program and the responsibilities of its Program Administrator can be found in Section 1-75(c) of the Illinois Power Agency Act (20 ILCS 3855), Section 16-111.5(b)(5) of the Public Utilities Act (220 ILCS 5), and the Agency's Long-Term Renewable Resources Procurement Plan.
+Offerors should note that significant changes to Section 1-75(c) were recently enacted through Public Act 102-0662 (the Climate and Equitable Jobs Act, or "CEJA").

-BACKGROUND: Public Act 99-0906 (colloquially known as the Future Energy Jobs Act), which took effect June 1, 2017, amended and expanded the Illinois Renewable Portfolio Standard ("RPS") by requiring the development of programs for the procurement of renewable energy credits from new photovoltaic systems in addition to the competitive procurement processes traditionally conducted by the Agency.
-Public Act 102-0662 (colloquially known as the Climate and Equitable Jobs Act), which took effect September 15, 2021, further updated those provisions.
-The Agency's Long-Term Renewable Resources Procurement Plan ("Long-Term Plan") sets out the Agency's implementation of these programs.2
+BACKGROUND: Public Act 99-0906 (also known as the Future Energy Jobs Act) was enacted into law on December 7, 2016 and became effective on June 1, 2017.
+Among other changes to Illinois law, P.A.
+99-0906 amended and expanded the Illinois Renewable Portfolio Standard ("RPS") by requiring the development of programs for the procurement of renewable energy credits ("RECs") from new distributed generation photovoltaic systems and community solar projects in addition to the competitive procurement processes traditionally conducted by the Agency.
+These programs include the Adjustable Block Program and the Illinois Solar for All ("ILSFA") Program.
+This RFP is for Program Administration related to the Adjustable Block Program.